DSStoffer/dsstoffer.github.io/README.md

 > You're travelling through another dimension, a dimension not only of sight and sound but of mind; a journey into a wondrous land whose boundaries are that of imagination.
 That's the signpost up ahead - your next stop ...
 N o N L i N e a R   &nbsp;    T i M e &nbsp; S e R i e S

 *  Stoffer, D. S. (2023).
 AutoSpec: Detection of narrowband frequency changes in time series. _Statistics and Its Interface_, 16(1), 97-108.
-[Article](https://dx.doi.org/10.4310/21-SII703) and [Code](https://github.com/nickpoison/autoSpec).
+[Article here](https://dx.doi.org/10.4310/21-SII703) - the [code is in astsa as autoSpec]((https://github.com/nickpoison/astsa/blob/master/README.md)).

 * Gong, C. and Stoffer, D.S.
 (2021), A Note on Efficient Fitting of Stochastic Volatility Models. _J.
 Time Ser.
 Anal._, 42: 186-200.
-[Article](files/SVmodels.pdf) and [Code](https://github.com/nickpoison/Stochastic-Volatility-Models).
+[Article here](files/SVmodels.pdf) - the [code is in astsa as SV.mcmc]((https://github.com/nickpoison/astsa/blob/master/README.md)).